JakeCureton/Uni/README.md

 default pin is 1234 or bypass! for more money.

 ## MySQL
-- Use atm-mysql.py in pycharm and ensure to install package needed.
+- Use atm-mysql.py in pycharm and ensure to install package needed:

-Preferences > Project > + > search mysql-connector-python
+Preferences > Project > + > Search mysql-connector-python

 - You also need a local MySQL server "https://dev.mysql.com/downloads/mysql/".

-- Once installed, use a database tool such as HeidiSql to connect to your server with root password you setup.
+- Once installed, use a database tool such as HeidiSql to connect to your MySQL server with root password you setup.

 - Download customers.sql from this git and import into your database using HeidiSql.